sandialabs/SetProgramOptions/doc/source/SetProgramOptions.rst

-SetConfiguaration Class Reference
+SetProgramOptions Class Reference
 =================================

-The SetConfiguration module is an extension of ``configparserenhanced.ConfigParserEnhanced`` which implements handlers for *environment variable* and *environment modules* rules in a .ini file.
+The SetProgramOptions module is an extension of ``configparserenhanced.ConfigParserEnhanced`` which implements handlers for *environment variable* and *environment modules* rules in a .ini file.

 API Documentation
 -----------------
-.. automodule:: setconfiguration.SetConfigurationCMake
+.. automodule:: setprogramoptions.SetProgramOptions
    :no-members:

 Public Methods
 ++++++++++++++
-.. autoclass:: setconfiguration.SetConfigurationCMake
+.. autoclass:: setprogramoptions.SetProgramOptions
    :noindex:
    :members:
    :undoc-members: